Nucleoside and Nucleotide Analogue Reverse Transcriptase Inhibitors (NRTIs)

 Drug Interactions

-Additional information about drug interactions is available in the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker.
+Additional information about drug interactions is available in the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker(link is external).

 • Drugs that decrease renal function could decrease clearance of lamivudine (3TC).